BirkanGokbag/SLKB-Analysis-Pipeline/README.md

 ## Introduction

 SLKB (Synthetic Lethality Knowledge Base) is a knowledge base for CRISPR-Cas9 dual knockdown (CDKO) experiments.
-The details on deposited data and available functions can be found [within the paper.](https://github.com/BirkanGokbag/SLKB-Analysis-Pipeline)
+The details on deposited data and available functions can be found [within the paper.](https://doi.org/10.1093/nar/gkad806)

 ## Installation

-SLKB pipeline can be installed through PyPI (Upon Release)
+SLKB pipeline can be installed through PyPI.

 ```
 pip install SLKB